mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/README.md

 ### How do I create redirects for in-product documentation?

-Documentation that is linked in-product should always use a redirect in the form https://mattermost.com/pl/<default-page-name>/ instead of a hard-coded link to mattermost.com or docs.mattermost.com.
+Documentation that is linked in-product should always use a redirect in the form `https://mattermost.com/pl/<default-page-name>/` instead of a hard-coded link to mattermost.com or docs.mattermost.com.
 This ensures in-product links are not broken in the event that they are moved.

 To set up a redirect, follow these steps:

-1. Decide the in-product link in the form https://mattermost.com/pl/<default-page-name>/
+1. Decide the in-product link in the form `https://mattermost.com/pl/<default-page-name>/`
-2. Request in Marketing channel for them to add a 301 redirect from https://mattermost.com/pl/<default-page-name>/ to the appropriate mattermost.com or docs.mattermost.com page.
+2. Request in the Marketing channel for them to add a 301 redirect from `https://mattermost.com/pl/<default-page-name>/` to the appropriate mattermost.com or docs.mattermost.com page.

 For a Marketing team member who adds the redirect, follow these steps: